andrewoma/dexx/kollection/README.md

 #### Dexx Collections for Kotlin

-The Kotlin module provides decorators for the Dexx's Java collections to improve the Kotlin API.
+The Kotlin module provides decorators for the Dexx's Java collections to improve Kotlin interoperability.

 ### Features
 - Defines `ImmutableSet`, `ImmutableList` & `ImmutableMap` that extend Kotlin's `Set`, `List` & `Map` respectively.
-- Defines functions for construction, such as `immutableSetOf`, `immutableListOf` & `immutableMapOf` (as well as sorted variants).
+- Defines functions for construction, such as `immutableSetOf`, `immutableListOf` & `immutableMapOf` (including sorted variants).
 - Defines extension functions to convert from Kotlin's `Iterable` and `Sequence`.

 Example: